Public administration

 Beyond Tenders: Agreements or Valued Services

-These are the rules of public tenders, based on free competition, but not all relationships between administrations and service providers necessarily have to go through a tender.
-There are other legal figures that allow for refined contracting without resorting to "finger-pointing" awards.
+These are the rules for public tenders, based on free competition, but not all relationships between administrations and service providers necessarily have to go through a tender.
+There are other legal figures that allow for profiling contracts without resorting to "finger-pointing" awards.
 For example, certain services can be valued for non-profit entities or insertion companies, as is the case with some gardening or postal services.
-There is also the option of agreements, such as the one that links the Cine Club Torroellenc to the management of Cinema Montgrí, which has been owned by the City Council for over 40 years.
-Or the situation of stallholders in municipal markets, such as the wholesalers at MercaGirona, which the Girona City Council has now provided with legal certainty through a concession until 2037, setting conditions that guarantee they are local producers.
-The same applies to the stallholders at Mercado del León.
+There is also the option of agreements, such as the one linking the Cine Club Torroellenc to the management of the Cinema Montgrí, which has been owned by the City Council for over 40 years.
+Or the situation of stallholders in municipal markets, such as the wholesalers at MercaGirona, to whom the Girona City Council has now provided legal security with a concession until 2037, setting conditions that guarantee they are proximity producers.
+The same applies to stallholders at the Mercat del Lleó.

 Cargando